ogham/rust-ansi-term/README.md

 ```

 You can turn a `Color` into a `Style` with the `normal` method.
-This will produce the exact same `ANSIString` as if you just used the `paint` method on the `Color` directly, but it’s useful in certain cases: for example, you may have a method that returns `Styles`, and need to represent both the “red bold” and “red, but not bold” styles with values of the same type.
+This will produce the exact same `AnsiString` as if you just used the `paint` method on the `Color` directly, but it’s useful in certain cases: for example, you may have a method that returns `Styles`, and need to represent both the “red bold” and “red, but not bold” styles with values of the same type.
 The `Style` struct also has a `Default` implementation if you want to have a style with _nothing_ set.

 ```rust
 use nu_ansi_term::Style;